hanabi/hanabi.github.io/docs/beginner/play-clues-question-2.md

 - Alice clues number 4 to Bob, which touches one card on slot 4.
 - From Bob's perspective, this must be a *Play Clue*.
 Bob marks down the identity of the card.
-- What identity does Bob write down?
+- What *card note* does Bob write?
 (Be specific.)

 </TabItem>
 <TabItem value="solution">

-- Red 4 or green 4 or blue 4.
+- Bob writes "red 4, green 4, blue 4".
-  - (These are the stacks that have playable 4's.)
+  - (These are the stacks that have playable 4's, so the card can be any of these possibilities.)

 </TabItem>
 </Tabs>